takahser/integration/README.md

 `make setup`

-And run the dev script, that would:
+And run the dev script, which will perform the following tasks:
-- spin up the contract node in a container
+- spin up substrate in a container, running in contracts mode
 - deploy the [dapp-example](https://github.com/prosopo-io/dapp-example) contract
 - deploy the [prosopo](https://github.com/prosopo-io/protocol/) contract
 - setup a container with the provider code
+- setup a mongoDB container

 `make dev`